lucianacastro/ecommerce-challenge/README.md

 ### With docker-compose (dev mode)

+1. Open one terminal and go to the project folder.
+2. Go to `/bff` folder (`cd bff`) and install dependencies: `npm i`.
+3. Go to `/app` folder (`cd app`) and install dependencies: `npm i`.
-1. Go to the project folder and run this: `docker-compose up`
+4. Go to the project folder and run this: `docker-compose up`
-2. Open the app using the following URL: http://localhost:3000
+5. Open the app using the following URL: http://localhost:3000
-3. Open the bff using the following URL: http://localhost:3001/api/items
+6. Open the bff using the following URL: http://localhost:3001/api/items

 ### Without docker-compose